findiel/pomodoro_clock/README.md

 User Story: You can reset pomodoro clock and it will back to initial state that you've set. <br />

 # LIVE
+`It will be available soon.
+You can now run it in development mode.
+Info below.`

 # INFO
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).